aws-samples/aws-ddk-examples/athena-query-execution-pipeline/README.md

 ## Conclusion

-This pattern used the DDK to deploy an automated data pipeline that receives input data in various file formats, creates a parquet version of the file, and adds the parquet file to a Glue database for future analytics.
+This pattern used the DDK to deploy multiple automated data pipelines that go through various stages performing usecase based processing showcasing both event-driven and scheduled event patterns using Athena and other AWS analytics services.

 The code in this pattern is very generic, and can be extended to include any custom transformations/ data processing that you may need.